Meta Explains How To Get Started as a Professional Photographer

 Minolta Maxxum AF Lenses – Camera Lenses are a huge investment for any Professional Photographer, which will last many years to come!
 Camera Bodies, like iPhones and Computers, don’t last as nearly as long as Camera Lenses do!
 Meta still uses her 12 1985 Minolta Lenses (35 Year Old Film Camera Lenses) on her modern Sony a77 II Digital Cameras.
 Yes, they still Auto Focus!

-Meta’s Best Professional Photography Tips
+Meta’s Professional Digital Photography Tips

 Buy a used 2017 Sony a77 II Digital Camera with Sturdy Tripod.

 • 3 Vintage Minolta Maxxum AF Lenses listed below

 • Sony a77 II Digital Camera

 Vintage Minolta Maxxum AF Lenses